dotnet/msbuild/documentation/NETFramework-NGEN.md

 This approach has some small startup cost (building the config, creating AppDomain & a `MarshalByRefObject`) and a small run-time overhead of cross-domain calls.
 The former is orders of magnitude smaller that the startup hit of JITting and the latter is negligible as long as the types moved across the AppDomain boundary do not require expensive marshaling.
+Additionally, the requirement to execute code in multiple
+AppDomains necessitates the use of `LoaderOptimization.MultiDomain` for loading all assemblies domain-neutral.
+This may come with run-time cost for certain code patterns, although none has been measured in MSBuild scenarios.

 ## Task assemblies